 (Ord.
 1251, 2008)

 “County”: Douglas County, unless otherwise specified.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Critical structures”: Any structure for which even a slight chance of flooding would reduce or eliminate its designed function of supporting a community in an emergency.
 Such structures included but are not limited to fire stations, hospitals, municipal airports, police stations, communication antennas or towers, elderly care facilities, fuel storage facilities, schools designated as emergency shelters, fresh waster and sewage treatment facilities.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Cross lot drainage”: A drainage system that conveys site run-off towards the lower lot line which it is captured in a drainage channel, pipe, or similar structure and directed across lot lines to an approval point of discharge, or detention or retention structure.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

+“Cumulative Substantial Improvement”: Improvements, modifications, or additions to existing building are counted cumulatively for at least ten years, and reconstruction and repairs to damaged buildings are counted cumulatively for a least ten years.
+When the improvements, modifications, additions, reconstruction or repairs equals or exceeds the 49% substantial improvement threshold, the entire structure must be brought up to current floodplain standards.
+For the purposes of determining substantial improvements, market value pertains only to the structure in question.
+It does not include the land, landscaping or detached accessory structures on the property.
+Moved to Article 5: Floodplain Management

+“Cumulative substantial damage”: The total cost of all repairs to a repetitive loss structure shall not cumulatively increase the market value of the structure more than 49 percent of the market value during the life of the structure.
+When the improvements, modifications, additions, reconstruction or repairs equals or exceeds the 49 percent substantial damage threshold, the entire structure must be brought up to current floodplain standards.
+This term does not, however, include either:

+a.
+Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions; or

+b.
+Any repair of flood damage to a “historic structure,” provided the repair will not preclude the structure’s continued designation as a “historic structure.”

+For the purposes of determining substantial damage, market value pertains only to the structure in question.
+It does not include the land, landscaping, or detached accessory structures on the property.
+Moved to Article 5: Floodplain Management

 “Curbline”: The line at the face of the curb nearest to the street or roadway.
 In the absence of a curb, the curbline must be established by the county engineer.
-(Ord.
-763, 1996)
+Moved to 1.14

+“Date of construction”: For flood management purposes, the date that the building permit was issued provided the actual start of construction, repair, reconstruction, or improvement was within one hundred eighty (180) days of the permit date.
+Moved to Article 5: Floodplain Management

 “Days”: Shall always be consecutive calendar days unless otherwise stated.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Dense landscape buffer or planting screen”: Landscaping which provides screening of incompatible land uses.
 Landscape material shall be of a type and size that reaches maturity within three years.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Density”: The number of dwelling units per gross acre, unless otherwise stated, for residential uses.
 For the purpose of Transfer Development Rights, “density” shall mean the number of development rights for the parcel in question under current zoning district regulations.
-(Ord.
-763, 1996)
+Moved to 1.14